LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 - Change group ownership to groups the owner is in (chgrp)
 - Rename (mv)
 - Delete (rm)
+Groups ownership also has some extent of control, but they cannot change permissions or ownership.
-However, this is assuming the user is able to get to their file.
+However, this is assuming the user or group is able to get to their file.
 When directories come into play it can determine if these above operations can even be conducted.

 #### Owning a Directory